dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 Components inherited from <xref:Microsoft.AspNetCore.Components.ComponentBase> skip rerenders due to parameter updates if either of the following are true:

-* All of the parameter values are of known immutable primitive types, such as `int`, `string`, `DateTime`, and haven't changed since the previous set of parameters were set.
+* All of the parameter values, except for complex types, haven't changed since the previous set of parameters were set.
 * The component's [`ShouldRender` method](#suppress-ui-refreshing-shouldrender) returns `false`.

 ## Control the rendering flow